About

 About Me

-If there is anything to remember from this bio, it’s that I love coaching and helping with the skills needed for applying positive reinforcement training for horses.
+I love coaching and helping with the skills needed for applying positive reinforcement training for horses and their humans…no matter where they are in the world, there is something here for you.

 It just takes the right support and guidance to get started safely and successfully.